-2.2 INTRODUCTION
+2.1 INTRODUCTION

 Tendon and cartilage are commonly injured musculoskeletal tissues with a poor intrinsic healing capacity.
-Tissue engineering strategies, which employ the independent or combined application of cells, scaffolds, or biomolecules, have shown promise in restoring the structure and function of both tendon and cartilage.
-Biomimetic scaffolds, including aligned electrospun nanofibers 124,125 and hydrogels, 134,143 possess ultrastructural motifs respectively found in native tendon and cartilage, which are capable of directing differentiation of mesenchymal stem cells (MSCs) towards a particular musculoskeletal lineage.
-These effects are further enhanced by biomolecules exposure soluble known to orchestrate tendon and cartilage to development.
-127,131,144 In particular, the transforming growth factor beta (TGF-β) superfamily plays an essential role in both tenogenesis145 and chondrogenesis, 146 mediating divergent effects depending upon additional microenvironmental cues.
-147 At present, an incomplete understanding of the biophysical and biochemical cues governing tendon and cartilage development and homeostasis preclude consistent regeneration of these tissues when employing the aforementioned tissue engineering approaches.3
+Tissue engineering strategies, which employ the independent or combined application of cells, scaffolds, or biomolecules, have shown promise in restoring the structure and function of both tendon^{140,141} and cartilage.^{39,142} Biomimetic scaffolds, including aligned electrospun nanofibers^{124,125} and hydrogels,^{134,143} possess ultrastructural motifs respectively found in native tendon and cartilage, which are capable of directing differentiation of mesenchymal stem cells (MSCs) towards a particular musculoskeletal lineage.
+These effects are further enhanced by exposure biomolecules known to orchestrate tendon to soluble and cartilage development.^{127,131,144} In particular, the transforming growth factor beta (TGF- β) superfamily plays an essential role in both tenogenesis145 and chondrogenesis,146 mediating divergent effects depending upon additional microenvironmental cues.147 At present, an incomplete understanding of the biophysical and biochemical cues governing tendon and cartilage development and homeostasis preclude consistent regeneration of these tissues when employing the aforementioned tissue engineering approaches.3